thecodrr/vws/README.md

 ## Future Planning:

 This is supposed to be merged into V stdlib but it's not ready for that yet.
-As soon as it is, I will open a PR and merge it.
+As soon as it is, I will open a PR.